ryanwilsond/belte/README-dev.md

 ### Buckle Silver

-Since dotnet handles directories, there is no setup.
-Run `$ make` to build the project and copy into ./ and run `$ make test` to build the test project and run the unit tests.
+Similar with Buckle Bronze, for first time setup run `$ make setup`.
+Run `$ make` to build the project and copy into ./, and run `$ make test` to build the test project and run the unit tests.

 ### Buckle Strap